Social Media Reporting

 Social Media Audit Report Template

 Sometimes, brands need to create a broad report on account health and performance.
-This is where an audit template becomes invaluable.
-It provides a clear and structured way to track key metrics like follower count, engagement rate and top-performing content across all major social channels, making it easier to communicate overall performance.
+This is where an audit template becomes useful.
+It provides a clear and structured way to track key metrics like follower count, engagement rate, and top-performing content across all major social channels, making it easier to communicate overall performance.

 Download Your Free Social Media Audit Report Template